gmh5225/Updated-Spoofer-Base/README.md

 # Updated-Spoofer-Base
-Simple base and includes keyauth
+I made this base in like 10 minutes, it is simple, and includes keyauth.
+The driver that is being used is very detected so I recommend using a different one